ESAT Past Papers & Preparation

 NSAA Past Papers

 Best ESAT PracticeThe Natural Sciences Admissions Assessment (NSAA) was the predecessor to ESAT for Natural Sciences at Cambridge.
-The ESAT specification is nearly identical to NSAA Section 1 — many ESAT specimen questions came directly from these papers.
+The ESAT specification is closely aligned with NSAA Section 1, and many ESAT specimen questions are very similar to questions in these papers.

 | Year | Question Paper | Answer Key |